Andorrann/fix-synologydrive/SYNOLOGY-DRIVE.md

 Connect to your synology through SSH as admi

-> [!WARNING]
+> [WARNING]
-> For security reasons, we recommand to never use default SSH port 22
+> For security reasons, we recommand to never use default port for SSH

 Run this command :
 ```bash